Supporting Living Organ Donors Program

 Under the program, donors can access:

-- up to 342 hours of paid leave at the national minimum wage
+- reimbursement of up to 342 hours of paid leave at the national minimum wage

 The program reimburses the donor’s employer, so they can support their staff member to donate without financial stress.